adilahmed31/appscrapers/README.md

 -->

-## For scraping Play Store and iTune App store
+## For scraping Play Store and iTunes App store

 The main calling script is [`pyscrapper.py`](pyscrapper.py).
 Checkout `cron.sh` for how to run the scripts.
 You have to run from